ser-zag/hoopex/README.md

 Workout added to workout history: zorin3 (2019-09-09): 2000 minutes \
 Thu Apr 13 20:26:10 PDT 2023 \
 Workout added to workout history: zorrin (2015-08-15): 700 minutes

+## Phase 4: Task 3
+If I had more time, beyond adding more features I would definitely improve and simplify the architecture of program.
+First, I would simplify the GUI class by using the methods used in UI and model classes (extending).
+This would definitely help to simplify the whole project.
+Moreover, if I had more time I would probably play with design aspects of the application beyond the graph, by adding some images (which I actually tried to do as a background of application, but it didn't work).